Tax Resolution FAQ’s

 “What Is a Tax Lien?”

 If you have received notice that the IRS (or the local state government) has placed a lien on your property, it means they are trying to ensure that they can receive the money you owe from outstanding taxes.
 A lien does not automatically mean that the IRS will seize your property but it does give the IRS or other lienholder a priority to be paid if you are due money.
 Liens can be released by the IRS for some payment programs.

 Many taxpayers are curious to know if they can reach some type of settlement with the IRS to avoid an adverse action while they pay an outstanding liability.
+Luckily we have a whole article related to this, how to settle with the IRS yourself.
 It is possible to negotiate with the agency to settle a liability, establish a payment plan or an offer in compromise (OIC) of some kind– but sometimes people and businesses would like or even need a trusted, informed, qualified professional by their side.
 At The Tax Defenders, your professional…from the first call…will be licensed and admitted to practice by the IRS.
 We’ve helped countless clients approach the IRS and seek an arrangement that minimizes their tax burden and allows them to move on with their lives.

 “What Can Be Done About Wage Garnishment?”

 In some cases, the IRS will put a levy on a taxpayer’s wages in order to recover back taxes.
 This particular type of levy can be extremely disruptive in the lives of tax payers, but there are ways to prevent wage garnishment or halt garnishment that has already started.
 At The Tax Defenders, we can assess your finances and recommend the best way to release this levy as soon as possible—whether through a payment plan, OIC or proving financial hardship.

 “I’m Ready to Take Action—What’s Next?”